2023 Solar Incentives Guide for Slidell, LA - Tax Credits & Rebates

 EcoWatch's Slidell, LA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your solar system, or any local Slidell solar installer, can help you learn what incentives you can apply for.
+Talking to the company that installed your system, or any local Slidell solar installer, can help you learn more about what incentives you might want to apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.